Masmiseim36/nxpSDK/boards/evkmimxrt1060/azure_rtos_examples/netx_duo_iperf/readme.txt

 IP address: 192.168.2.10
 Mask: 255.255.255.0

-2. On a PC, open a Web browser to access http://192.168.2.10, and a iperf test Web page will display.
+2. The board gets a new IP address, for example, 192.168.2.10.
+On a Linux PC, open a Web browser to access the new IP address at http://192.168.2.10, and a iperf test Web page will display.

-3. To start a UDP iperf test, run the iperf command in a command console on the PC.
+3. To start a UDP iperf test, run the iperf command in a command console on the Linux PC.
+For example,
-Run it in the server mode:

-> iperf.exe -u -s
+  $ iperf -u -s -i 1

 4. In the iperf test Web page, click the "Start UDP Transmit Test" button.
 The test will begin.